elimywilliams/AMLD_software/README.md

 Then you just run the runAMLD.py file.

-The packages requirements are found in the \italics{requirements.txt}
+The packages requirements are found in the *requirements.txt*